BOOK YOUR FREE STRATEGY SESSION

 RSU vesting schedules

-Cliff vesting
+1. Cliff vesting

-Graded vesting
+2. Graded vesting

 RSU taxation

-Taxation at vesting
+1. Taxation at vesting

-For example, if 500 RSUs vest and the stock is valued at $50 per share, the total value of your vested shares would be $25,000.
-This amount will be added to your taxable income for the year, and your employer will typically withhold some of your shares to cover the taxes.
-If you’re in a higher federal tax bracket, such as 32% or 37%, you may need to set aside additional funds to cover the difference between the withholding and your actual tax liability.
+For example, if 500 RSUs vest and the stock is valued at $50 per share, the total value of your vested shares is $25,000.
+This amount will be added to your taxable income for the year, and your employer will typically withhold a portion of your shares to cover the taxes owed.
+However, if you fall into a higher tax bracket—such as the 32% or 37% federal income tax brackets—you may need to set aside additional funds to cover the difference between the withholding and your actual tax liability.

-Capital gains tax upon sale
+2. Capital gains tax upon sale

 • Short-term capital gains tax: If you sell the shares within one year of vesting, any appreciation will be taxed at your ordinary income tax rate.

-• Long-term capital gains tax: If you hold the shares for more than a year after vesting, the appreciation will be taxed at the more favorable long-term capital gains tax rate, which ranges from 0% to 20%, depending on your total income.
+• Long-term capital gains tax: If you hold the shares for more than a year after vesting, any appreciation will be taxed at the more favorable long-term capital gains tax rate, which ranges from 0% to 20%, depending on your total income.

 How to calculate RSU taxes

-Calculating your RSU taxes is a multi-step process that requires careful attention to detail.
+Calculating your RSU taxes is a multi-step process that requires attention to detail.
 Understanding how much you’ll owe in taxes at the time of vesting and later when you sell the shares is essential for effective tax planning.

-Determine the vesting date and Fair Market Value
+1. Determine the vesting date and Fair Market Value

-Understand your tax withholding
+2. Understand your tax withholding

 Your employer will typically withhold a portion of the shares to cover taxes at the time of vesting.
 This withholding generally covers federal income tax (at the standard rate of 22%), Social Security, and Medicare.
 However, if you fall into a higher federal tax bracket, you may owe additional taxes when you file your return.
 It’s essential to calculate your expected tax liability in advance to avoid underpayment penalties.

-Use an RSU tax calculator
+3. Use an RSU tax calculator

-Plan for capital gains
+4. Plan for capital gains

 If you choose to hold the shares after vesting, you’ll also need to plan for capital gains taxes when you eventually sell.